 Tharp’s Thoughts: Deserted high streets, seasonal discounts and a new kind of luxury

-Head of Business Consulting at BJSS
+By Hannah Tharp, Head of Consulting at BJSS

 Like most people, my LinkedIn and news feed are awash with some concerning stories about the state of the industry and how this might, or might not, recover over the coming weeks, months and years.
 I took a bit of time this week to step away from the screen and reflect on three of the biggest changes I’ve noticed this week as a consumer.